RJKAZ/travel-memories/README.md

 left off on 2nd video at 23:43 mark. at this point the server isn't working.

 left off on the 2nd video at the 28:00 mark - server is still not working and I'm not sure why.
 I have been trouble shooting for over an hour now.

+ok, thats weird....it won't work on my zbook, but on my desktop the server starts up fine.?